ngqinzhe/Trading-Engine/README.md

 ## Description

-*EDEN and all trading clients reference a flat file detailing which instruments are supported for trading.*
+*EDEN and all trading clients reference a flat file detailing which instruments are supported for trading.
+Orders submitted from trading clients for instruments not contained in the flat file will be rejected by EDEN.*

 1. Trading client connects to EDEN via TCP, leveraging gRPC.
 The trading client now has a private communication channel open between itself and EDEN.
 2. Trading client can submit New Order, Cancel Order, and Modify Order requests, receving a corresponding acknowledgement for each via the gRPC bi-directional stream.